 People can reduce their risk of liver damage by taking the following precautions:

-- taking no more than the maximum daily dose of 3,000 mg of acetaminophen for adults
+- taking no more than the maximum daily dose of 3,000 mg, or

 - checking other medications to see if they contain acetaminophen